teabranch/amazon-chat-completions-server/docs/api-reference.md

 {: .no_toc }

-Complete reference for all API endpoints in the Amazon Chat Completions Server.
+Complete reference for all API endpoints in the Open Bedrock Server Server.
 {: .fs-6 .fw-300 }

 ## Table of contents